 The ‘Outsourcing’ Of Critically-Acclaimed Horror Films

 This pattern arguably holds true as well for horror, although the shift seems more subtle and in the opposite direction of action and comedy.
-That is, as action and comedy movies became fiercely in-group and back-door patriotic, the most compelling and critically acclaimed (read: good) horror movies that played in the US originated in other countries, particularly the UK, Japan, China, Canada, and Europe.
+That is, as action and comedy movies became fiercely in-group and back-door patriotic, the most compelling and critically acclaimed (read: good) horror movies that played in the US originated in other countries, particularly the UK, Japan, China, Canada, Korea, and multiple others across Europe.
 This includes films like 28 Days Later, Shaun of the Dead, The Descent, 28 Weeks Later, Trick r’ Treat, The Orphanage, Let the Right One In, and a large handful of American adaptations of successful Asian horror films, such as The Ring (2002, USA; based on Hideo Nakata’s 1998 Ringu, Japan).

 Through some box office digging, it seems the largest contribution US cinema seemed to throw in the horror pile until recently were the Saw and Paranormal Activity series and a generally poorly-received pile of remakes and sequels from pre-millennium films.
 This post-2000 gaggle of reboots includes, but is not limited to, attempted continuations of Scream, I Know What You Did Last Summer, Alien, Blair Witch Project, Final Destination, The Hills Have Eyes, Evil Dead, Friday the 13th, Halloween, Nightmare on Elm Street, The Thing, Prom Night, Texas Chainsaw Massacre, Night of the Living Dead, House of Wax, The Omen, Carrie, The Fog, It, and My Bloody Valentine—3D.
 Of course, a few US-made gems managed to sneak in, but it seems like this “outsourcing” of foreign scary movies ultimately had a tremendous impact on the landscape of current horror cinema.